Assurance Claims

 seal.lifecycle-boundary

-crates/paranoid-seal/src/lib.rs; crates/paranoid-ops/src/lib.rs; CLI vault tests; docs/reference/ai-review.md; docs/reference/architecture.md
+crates/paranoid-seal/src/lib.rs; crates/paranoid-ops/src/lib.rs; CLI vault tests; tests/test_vault_cli.sh; docs/reference/ai-review.md; docs/reference/architecture.md; make verify-assurance

 federal.control-mapping-evidence